aergoio/heraj/docs/source/model/aergokey.rst

 Sign and Verify
 ---------------

-You can sign message with an aergo key.
+You can sign transaction and message with an AergoKey.
 Heraj also provides utils to verify it.

 On transaction.